 In addition, a history of accidents on the same stretch of road might illuminate that the roadway was defectively designed, and that the public entity in charge of the road was aware of this defect but chose not to repair it.
 For example, if drivers are routinely rear-ended at an intersection in which there is inadequate left-hand turn signage, and the city has been sued before over this issue (or perhaps has commissioned a study to investigate the dangers but chosen not to remedy the defect), an injured motorist may have a strong claim that the roadway was in a “dangerous condition,” though would still be required to argue against the public entity’s likely “state of the art” defense argument.

 Rely on Our Roadway Defects Attorney Experience

 As may be obvious, cases against public entities for roadway design defects are very factually specific, requiring injured parties to investigate the circumstances and specific facts regarding the original design of roads, their history, and the public entity or entities currently involved in maintaining them.
 Skilled roadway defects lawyers or attorneys familiar with suing public entities and discovering often long-lost details of road design and construction are therefore essential in thoroughly investigating all of the rights that may be available to injured parties, and in obtaining a full recovery.

-Thompson Law Offices is here for you.
+Thompson Law Office is here for you.
 Please contact Thompson Law Office if you or someone you know has been involved in an accident involving roadway defects.
 Our experienced team of roadway defect attorneys will provide you with a free consultation to determine the best course of action for your lawsuit and help you receive the maximum compensation you deserve.